Membership Geeks

 That’s why every membership site owner should have in place a very useful tool at our disposal to make the best of the situation…

-The membership exit survey.
+The exit survey.

 A straightforward questionnaire that you ask members to complete before they submit their cancellation request.